harsha-iiiv/LInkedIn-Reverese-Lookup/README.md

 #### 🔎LinkedIn by email address.

+### Disclaimer :- I am not promoting any illegal activity here.
+This is purely for educational purpose .
+I am not responsible if you use it for illegal purpose or cross the linkedin terms and conditions .

 ### Installation Guide
 1. Open terminal on your PC.
 2. Clone the repo `git clone https://github.com/harsha-iiiv/LInkedIn-Reverese-Lookup.git`